 All Children – All Families: Agency Data Collection

-Ideally, data collection begins at the first contact, whether it’s a phone call in response to a recruitment ad or an e-mail that comes through your website.
-By “counting” LGBT inquiries early on, you can identify which of your outreach activities or public relations approaches are effective with the LGBT audience, and you can track the retention of those families as they move through the process.
+Ideally, data collection begins at the first contact, whether it's a phone call in response to a recruitment ad or an email that comes through your website.
+By "counting" LGBTQ inquiries early on, you can identify which of your outreach activities or public relations approaches are effective with the LGBTQ audience, and you can track the retention of those families as they move through the process.

 Consider data collection in any and all of these program areas and processes that apply for your agency:

 - Intake call

 Read more in our Promising Practices Guide: Gather and Using Data [PDF]